Building a Business Case for Electronic Signature

 Electronic signature improve critical KPIs across every team

-To make a strong business case, talk to other leaders around your organization and find out which parts of their workflow are impacted by the signature process.
+To make a strong business case, talk to other leaders around your organisation and find out which parts of their workflow are impacted by the signature process.
 It’s likely that you’ll find some critical company KPIs that can be improved with e-signature technology.
 Here’s a sample of the common benefits reported by teams using electronic signature technology: